 - Individual offering the evaluation of the owner is a physician or licensed mental health expert and the owner is under her or his care.

-- Physician or mental health expert’s license number or the kind of license, date of issue, as well as state or additional jurisdiction where it the license was issued
+- A physician or mental health expert’s license number or the kind of license, date of issue, as well as state or additional jurisdiction where it the license was issued

 Also, the letter mustn’t be over a year old from travel date and it has to have the traveler’s confirmation number for reference.

-- Passenger has an emotional or mental disability that is recognized in the DSM IV – 4th Edition
+- The passenger has an emotional or mental disability that is recognized in the DSM IV – 4th Edition

 - Passenger requires the psychiatric service or emotional support animal as an accommodation for traveling by air and/or for activity at the customer’s destination